zendesk/laika/docs/docs/usage-in-cypress.md

-If you've set-up all the mocks that were captured and your application still doesn't behave as expected, check the network tab to see if there ain't any good 'ol REST call on the way of our success!
+If you've set-up all the mocks that were captured and your application still doesn't behave as expected, check the network tab to see if there ain't any good 'ol REST call in the way of our success!

 If yes, and they look relevant to your action, you might need to make another mock for this purpose.
 Fortunately, Cypress provides us with the necessary built-in tools to move forward.